mhe747/dawnboard/BeagleSDR_KernelHack.md

- I personnaly recommand this version of kernel https://github.com/RobertCNelson/ti-linux-kernel-dev/tree/ti-linux-4.9.y or maybe more recently https://github.com/RobertCNelson/ti-linux-kernel-dev/tree/ti-linux-4.14.y
+## I personnaly recommand using the Kernel in Processor-SDK, which is Linux am57xx-evm 4.9.59-ga75d8e9305 in processor-sdk 4.3.0.5

  	to build the kernel :
  	$ ./build_kernel.sh